Court Filing References Secret Special Counsel Investigation. Here's What It Might Be

 But news reports have suggested that a number of Russians with connections to the Kremlin may have funneled money into the campaign or the inaugural celebrations in early 2017.
 A number of oligarchs who attended those functions have been questioned by the FBI about them, during travel layovers inside the United States.
 It's illegal for foreign contributors to donate to inaugural committees.

 Mary McCord spent more than 20 years at the Justice Department, resigning last year as chief of its National Security Division.
 She declined to address the nature of the information Flynn had provided authorities.
-But she added, whatever Flynn had told prosecutors, they seem to have bought it.
+But she added that whatever Flynn had told prosecutors, they seem to have bought it.

 "The sentencing memorandum arguing that a sentence of no jail time is 'appropriate and warranted' indicates that the special counsel found Michael Flynn to be forthcoming, credible and of substantial assistance to the special counsel's investigation," said McCord, who now teaches at Georgetown Law Center.
 "I would not expect to see this kind of recommendation if Flynn had been reticent or was suspected of withholding information, or if the information he provided was not helpful to furthering the investigation."